david-thrower/cerebros-core-algorithm-alpha/README.md

     4. Use in any application supporting the adult films industry
     5. Use in any application supporting or in any way promoting the alcoholic beverages, firearms, and / or tobacco industries
     6. Any use supporting the trade, marketing of, or administration of prescription drugs which are commonly abused
-    7. Use in a manner intended to identify or discriminate against anyone on any ethnic, ideological,  religious, racial, demographic, or socioeconomic / *credit status (which includes lawful credit, tenant, and HR screening* other than screening for criminal history).
+    7. Use in a manner intended to identify or discriminate against anyone on any ethnic, ideological, religious, racial, demographic,familial-status,family of origin, gender orientation, sexual orientation, victim of crime, good-faith litigation, national origin(including citizenship or lawful resident status), disability, age, pregnancy, parental status, mental health, income, or socioeconomic / *credit status (which includes lawful credit, tenant, and HR screening* other than screening for criminal history).
+    8. Support or promoting controversial services such as abortion and etc via any and all types of marketing.
-    8. Any use supporting any operation which attempts to sway public opinion, political alignment, or purchasing habits via means such as:
+    9. Any use supporting any operation which attempts to sway public opinion, political alignment, or purchasing habits via means such as:
         1. Misleading the public to believe that the opinions promoted by said operation are those of a different group of people (commonly referred to as astroturfing).
         2. Leading the public to believe premises that contradict duly accepted scientific findings, implausible doctrines, or premises that are generally regarded as heretical or occult.
         3. Promoting or managing any operation profiting from dishonest or unorthodox marketing practices or marketing unorthodox products generally regarded as a junk deal to consumers or employees: (e.g. multi-level marketing operations, 'businesses' that rely on 1099 contractors not ensured a regular wage for all hours worked, companies having any full time employee paid less than $30,000 per year at the time of this writing weighted to BLS inflation, short term consumer lenders and retailers / car dealers offering credit to consumers who could not be approved for the same loan by an FDIC insured bank, operations that make sales through telemarketing or automated phone calls, non-opt-in email distribution marketing, vacation timeshare operations, etc.)
-    9. Any use in an AI system that is inherently designed to avoid contact from customers, employees, applicants, citizens, or otherwise makes decisions that significantly affect a person's life or finances without human review of ALL decisions made by said system having an unfavorable impact on a person.
+    10. Any use in an AI system that is inherently designed to avoid contact from customers, employees, applicants, citizens, or otherwise makes decisions that significantly affect a person's life or finances without human review of ALL decisions made by said system having an unfavorable impact on a person.
         1. Example of acceptable uses under this term:
-    1. An IVR or email routing system that predicts which department a customer's inquiry should be routed to.
+        2. An IVR or email routing system that predicts which department a customer's inquiry should be routed to.
-    2. Examples of unacceptable uses under this term:
+        3. Examples of unacceptable uses under this term:
-    1. An IVR system that is designed to make it cumbersome for a customer to reach a human representative at a company (e.g. the system has no option to reach a human representative or the option is in a nested layer of a multi - layer menu of options).
+        4. An IVR system that is designed to make it cumbersome for a customer to reach a human representative at a company (e.g. the system has no option to reach a human representative or the option is in a nested layer of a multi - layer menu of options).
-    2. Email screening applications that only allow selected categories of email from known customers, employees, constituents, etc to appear in a business or government representative's email inbox, blindly discarding or obfuscating all other inquiries.
+        5. Email screening applications that only allow selected categories of email from known customers, employees, constituents, etc to appear in a business or government representative's email inbox, blindly discarding or obfuscating all other inquiries.
-    11. These or anything reasonably regarded as similar to these are prohibited uses of this codebase AND ANY DERIVATIVE WORK.
+        6. These or anything reasonably regarded as similar to these are prohibited uses of this codebase AND ANY DERIVATIVE WORK.
 Litigation will result upon discovery of any such violations.
-8. Acknowledgments:
+2. Acknowledgments:
         1. My Jennifer and my stepkids who have chosen to stay around and have rode out quite a storm because of my career in science.
         2. O'Malley, et. al. For Keras Tuner
         3. Khalid Salama, for the Vision Transformer base model which was used as a template for the base model used in the VIT-ResidualMLP example (vision transformer).
         4. Mingxing Tan, Quoc V. Le for EfficientNet.
         5. My colleagues who I work with every day.